marado/youtube-dl/README.md

                                      postprocessors (default)
     --prefer-ffmpeg                  Prefer ffmpeg over avconv for running the postprocessors
+    --ffmpeg-location PATH           Location of the ffmpeg/avconv binary;
+                                     either the path to the binary or its containing directory.
     --exec CMD                       Execute a command on the file after downloading, similar to find's -exec
                                      syntax.
 Example: --exec 'adb push {}